Hiswe/hiswe.github.io/source/_drafts/05-html-basic-part-2.md

 <!-- Illustration: a man html webpage -->

 Developers are poet 🌈 But they also like to keep things simple & stupid 👷‍♀
-If something is organized with `parent ➡️ children` relations, they will apply it everywhere.
+If something is organized with `parent ➡️ children` relations, they will apply it everywhere, no exceptions allowed.

 #### <html\>

-Before we used to just put our content floating inside the text file.
+Before, we used to just put our content floating inside the text file.

 Now we put a single parent for everything: the `<html>` element.
 Just to make sure that nobody's left without a parent.